-This post is adapted from the keynote, From Failure to Flawless: Application Delivery Today, delivered at nginx.conf 2016 by Gus Robertson, CEO of NGINX, Inc., with special guest Igor Sysoev, CTO and Co‑founder of NGINX, Inc. More blog posts and videos from other presentations at the conference will be published in the coming months.
+This post is adapted from the keynote by Gus Robertson, CEO of NGINX, Inc., From Failure to Flawless: Application Delivery Today.
+The talk included special guest Igor Sysoev, CTO and Co‑founder of NGINX, Inc., and was delivered at nginx.conf 2016.
+Many additional blog posts and videos from other presentations at the conference are available.

 Table of Contents